oroinc/documentation/commerce/admin_guide/landing_commerce/inventory/inventory/website_options.rst

 .. begin

-To customize the default product inventory options per website:
+To customize the default product options per website:

 1. Navigate to **System > Websites** in the main menu.
 2. For the necessary website, hover over the |IcMore| **More Options** menu to the right of the necessary website and click |IcConfig| to start editing the configuration.